joesan/ros_project_template/README.md

 source devel/setup.bash
 cd src/
 ```
+Here I have named my workspace catkin_ws, but it could be anything of your choice!

-Checkout the source code for this project:
+Afetr you cd into the src folder of this newly created workspace, checkout the source code for this project:

 ```
 git clone https://github.com/joesan/ros-face-tracker.git